Why Did Pico Toning Not Work on my Melasma, Age Spots, and Blemishes? Korean Dermatologist Answers

 ※ This article was written directly by the director of Hev Clinic for the purpose of providing information about dermatologic and aesthetic procedures.

-These photos were posted with consent and are the original images of the same person, taken at the same location without any edits.
+These photos are shared with the patient’s consent.
+They are original images of the same person, taken in the same location, with no retouching or edits.

-As we age, various types of pigmentation appear on our faces.
+As we age, different kinds of pigmentation can appear on the face.

 Why didn’t Pico Toning work?